-A prospective Emergency Services Instructor II who satisfies all components of the certification process will receive Wisconsin Emergency Services Instructor II certification (NFPA 1041 Standard, current edition).
+A FESI-II candidate who satisfies all components of the certification process will receive an IFSAC accredited Wisconsin Fire and Emergency Services Instructor-II certification (NFPA 1041 Standard, Chapter 5, 2019 edition).

-Emergency Services Instructor II certification expires 5-years from date of issue.
+Wisconsin FESI-II certification expires 5-years from date of issuance; the expiration date is printed on the certificate.

-An Emergency Services Instructor II can renew certification by providing documentation of:
+A FESI-II can renew certification by: